Table of Contents

 Higher gross income threshold for filing.
 You must be age 65 or older at the end of the year to get this benefit.
 You are considered age 65 on the day before your 65th birthday.
 Therefore, you are considered age 65 at the end of the year if your 65th birthday is on or before January 1 of the following year.

 Higher standard deduction.
-If you do not itemize deductions, you are entitled to a higher standard deduction if you are age 65 or older at the end of the year.
+If you don't itemize deductions, you are entitled to a higher standard deduction if you are age 65 or older at the end of the year.
 You are considered age 65 at the end of the year if your 65th birthday is on or before January 1 of the following year.

 Credit for the elderly or the disabled.
 If you qualify, you may benefit from the credit for the elderly or the disabled.
 To determine if you qualify and how to figure this credit, see Credit for the Elderly or the Disabled , later.